Designing a D&D Session Template in Notion: A Comprehensive Guide for Planning and Documenting Your Tabletop RPG Adventures

 Loot and Rewards

 Keep track of valuable items, treasure, and rewards discovered by the players.
-List each item's description, magical properties, and related story elements.
+List each item's description, magical properties, and any related story elements.
+This can help maintain consistency in your game economy and narrative rewards.

 Session Notes and Highlights

 Dedicate a section for general session notes, observations, and highlights.
-Jot down important player decisions, critical events, and memorable moments as they happen.
+Jot down important player decisions, critical events, and memorable moments as they occur.
 This running log is invaluable for continuity in future sessions.

 4. Utilize Database Features